ahmedibrahim92/SE604-Library_System/README.md

 ## Documentation [1 Mark]
   - [ ] Comments should indicate WHY rather that WHAT the code is doing
-  - [ ] All methods are commented in clear language.
+  - [ ] All methods are commented in clear language
   - [ ] Comments exist and describe rationale or reasons for decisions in code
   - [ ] All public methods/interfaces/contracts are commented describing usage
   - [ ] All edge cases are described in comments